Logo

 Charles Bronson played the lead in which he portrayed Mike Kovac, a freelance crime fighting photographer in New York City.

-Also that year on television Charles Bronson appeared as Butch Cassidy on the TV western Tales of Wells Fargo in the episode titled "Butch Cassidy".
+In 1958 on television, Charles Bronson appeared as Butch Cassidy on the television Western Tales of Wells Fargo in the episode titled "Butch Cassidy".

 In 1959, Charles Bronson had a supporting role in an expensive war film, Never So Few, directed by John Sturges.